 Although at first sight it seems that the island only offers sun and beach, it has many facets and offers many possibilities to fill one’s leisure time well, in the following I would like to show you some leisure activities in Gran Canaria that are, by the way, completely free from the contact with the virus.

 - Diving: Although it is a risky sport, you don’t have to be afraid because we are safe in the hands of a well-trained instructor.
 All we have to do is to breathe and enjoy – my diving experiences were absolutely amazing!
 We recommend the diving club “Buceo Norte” because they speak English and because of their professionalism and the wonderful dive area they have.
 They comply all safety requirements for the coronavirus.
+Ah, I bought my diving goggles at Buceo Agaete.
+I haven’t been out with them yet, but they seem very professional and have been able to advise me very well.
+I have heard only positive things about them and I hope to find the time to do some diving with them!

 - Hiking: There are many routes, but if I had to choose, I would definitely recommend to the route of Roque Nublo and the not so well known Barranco de Los Cernícalos, a gorge located in the municipality of Telde.
 Both are routes that can be mastered by almost everybody, even children.
 It should be borne in mind that many locals are on the road at weekends, so it is better to go there during the week.
 No special equipment is required.
 The route over Roque Nublo takes about 1 hour and you only need water and possibly sturdy shoes.
 The route via Los Cernícalos takes about 4 hours and I recommend waterproof shoes.